j-keck/zfs-snap-diff/doc/site/content/docs/zfs-snap-diff.md

 With `zfs-snap-diff` you can

+-   create, destroy, rename, rollback and clone snapshots in the webapp

 -   find older file versions in your zfs-snapshots for a given file

 -   view the file content from a given snapshot